leeming/virtlib-bases/images/base/README.md

 Debian 11 base install.
 May extend to other linux OSes if needed in the future

+Checksums and iso can be found at - https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/

 Put together from various sources

 - https://www.debian.org/releases/bullseye/example-preseed.txt